fgrubb/LLFSMs-on-the-PRU-Real-Time-Microcontroller/README.md

 Extra important information not put in the paper will be put here as an addition.

 ## Contents of this Repository
-State machines using the LLFSM structure (which are run on the ucFSM scheduler for "Bare Metal" applications on micro-controllers.
+State machines using the LLFSM structure, which are run on the ucFSM scheduler for "Bare Metal" applications on micro-controllers.

 State diagrams, some were in the paper, but others not to save space, they are here in full size.